Achieve 360° Marketing Optimization in 7 Steps

 Want to score absolutely insane results from your online marketing campaigns?

 In this guide we show you how to tackle every aspect of the marketing matrix to ensure you achieve 360° optimization.

 1. Identify your avatars

-Before you even begin to market identify your avatars.
+Before you even begin to market, identify your avatars.
 Not those little images that show up in your social media profiles.
-We’re talking creating a mental picture of who your ideal client.
+We’re talking creating a mental picture of your ideal client.

 The reason?
 So that you can target your marketing to someone real.
 It’s easier to write copy for someone like your Aunt Martha or your teenaged son than for a faceless person.

 Think about background, education, likes and dislikes to get a rounded picture of your ideal client.
 Mine social media data from Facebook or Pinterest to inform your persona strategy.
 The more detail you put in, the better you will be able to target your marketing and the more likely your marketing is to convert.